The Studio

 Co-Founder

-Dr. Francesco Pierangeli is the co-founder of StageBlock, leading the studio's exploration beyond the creative.
-He focuses on advancing the technological landscape and forging broader partnerships that expand the studio's reach and impact globally.
+Dr. Francesco Pierangeli leads the studio's exploration beyond the creative, focusing on advancing the technological landscape and forging broader partnerships, to expand the studio's reach and impact globally.

-An academic at the University of Birmingham, his research focuses on the integration of emerging technologies into socio-economic systems.
-He is Deputy Director of the UK Centre for Blockchain Technologies, where he leads the development of a global research network dedicated to building more transparent, efficient, and equitable models of value exchange.
+An academic at the University of Birmingham, where he is the Director of MSc FinTech; his research focuses on the integration of emerging technologies into socio-economic systems.
+He is Deputy Director of the UK Centre for Blockchain Technologies, leading the development of a global network dedicated to building more transparent, efficient, and equitable models of value exchange.
 Francesco is also a patron of the Barber Institute of Fine Arts and has co-founded several initiatives within the creative industries.
 He holds a PhD jointly awarded by King’s College London and the National University of Singapore.
 Prior to his academic career, he worked in finance at J.P.
 Morgan and UBS.

 Associated Artists

-After fifteen years directing many productions for the Royal Shakespeare Company, where he was the Artistic Director of The Other Place Theatre, Ron was named an RSC Honorary Associate Director.
+Ron was the Artistic Director of The Other Place Theatre.
 He is a guest lecturer at Yale University, and a former Associate Artistic Director of the American Repertory Theatre, and head of the Institute for Advanced Theatre Training at Harvard University.

 Honorary Patrons